 We were delighted to discover 5 brand new things to do in Port Elizabeth this week, and are as proud as punch to introduce them to you:

-It’s no secret that I am an unhappy camper surrounded by a family who loves to camp.
+I am an unhappy camper surrounded by a family who loves to camp.
 Usually I get my way, and we stay in self-catering cottages or hotels when we travel.
 Or we compromise and go glamping – where we don’t have to set up our own tents and there are decent bathrooms.

 So it was quite a shock to my system to be thrown in the deep end in the Canadian Rockies with rough and ready REAL camping.
 No power, no beds, no roof over our heads.
 In some places even no showers or flushing loos.
 And while we survived through weeks of living wild in the forests and mountains at the other end of the world, our family ate like kings, slept like babies and had the time of our lives.